matthewhodges56/DUO-Plus/README.md

 ### Notes
 - This setup is **temporary** and will evolve as the rebuild progresses.
 - Documentation, sprint notes, and process diagrams are managed in OneNote.
-- OpenEMR integration and full backend logic will be added in later sprints.

 ---